eyob2010/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod a+x is used to add execute permission to all. chmod changing different permissions. chmod 753 to set different permission.
+chmod a+x is used to add execute permission to all. chmod changing different permissions. chmod 753 to set different permission. chmod --reference is used to copy permission from one file to another.